-The use of MicroSave assets for individual gain or any unlawful, unauthorised personal or unethical purpose is prohibited.
-Our information technology, facilities, equipment, machines, software, and other resources should be used for company business purposes only, including responsible and accurate expense reimbursement, and in accordance with applicable policies.
-Other assets (e.g., computers, fax machines, printers, and copiers) may be used for minor and incidental personal purposes provided such use is kept to a minimum, and does not create any significant incremental costs, interfere with work duties, or violate any laws or MicroSave policies.
-The use of any MicroSave resources for personal political activities is prohibited.
-Downloading films, music etc. on MicroSave laptops, and during business hours is strictly prohibited.
+The use of MSC assets for individual gain or any unlawful, unauthorized personal or unethical purpose is prohibited.
+Our information technology, facilities, equipment, machines, software, and other resources should be used for company business purposes only, including responsible and accurate expense reimbursement, and as per with applicable policies.

-Question: May I send a personal fax from work or use my work email to communicate with a friend?
+May I send a personal fax from work or use my work email to communicate with a friend?

-Answer: Limited, and reasonable, and very occasional use of the company's electronic communication resources is permitted as long as it does not interfere with your ability to do your job.
+Limited, reasonable, and very occasional use of the company's electronic communication resources is permitted as long as it does not interfere with your ability to do your job.